metayeti/Lime/README.md

 ## Notes

 Ideally, Lime is used for small datafiles but large datafiles (2GB and beyond) are supported.
 Packing enormous (individual) resource files is not recommended as Unlime expands each queried resource fully into memory (streaming is not supported).
 Packing lots of small resources is fine but packing may take a while when using compression.
-If dealing with large datafiles, it is recommended to turn off compression until deployment.
+You are advised to use unlime_phony.h during development (reads data directly from files but uses the same API as unlime.h).
+See the demo project's code for more information.

 ## Credits

 - [zlib](https://zlib.net/) - used for compression
 - [SFML](https://www.sfml-dev.org/) - used for the demo project
+- [Lato](https://fonts.google.com/specimen/Lato) - font used in the demo project

 ## License